anastar99/SUDOKO-SOLVER/README.md

-# NY-TIMES-DAILY-SUDOKO-SOLVER
+# NY-TIMES-DAILY-SUDOKU-SOLVER

-A small script to solve the New York Times Daily Sudoko
+A small script to solve the New York Times Daily Sudoku

 Note: This is a browser version but a requests version is in the works...